kevinnhan1/Coursera-Case-Studies/README.md

 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

-### Note:
-For learning purposes a variety of tools were used for this use case.

 # Ask:
 ## The business task: